Authored by: Himangi Kapoor

 For the first time in the Indian Legal System, the definition of “victim” has been provided under Section 2(x) of the Bill: ‘A person or persons on whom trafficking of persons is caused or attempted by any other person or persons.’

-Respective State Governments, in accordance with Section 7 of the Bill, will appoint a nodal officer to (a) combat trafficking in the state, (b) take follow up action under the Bill, (c) coordinate with other Government agencies and organizations, (d) provide relief and rehabilitation services in the state, and (e) coordinate and monitor inter-state and trans-border transfer of victims, witnesses, evidence, and offenders.
+Respective State Governments, in accordance with Section 7 of the Bill, will appoint a nodal officer to (a) combat trafficking in the state, (b) take follow up action under the Bill, (c) coordinate with other Government agencies and organisations, (d) provide relief and rehabilitation services in the state, and (e) coordinate and monitor inter-state and trans-border transfer of victims, witnesses, evidence, and offenders.

 Sections 3 to 10 of Chapter II and III of the Bill deal with rescue and investigation.
 Section 3 of the Bill mandates the setting up of an anti-trafficking committee at the national level, which shall be responsible for: (a) ensuring relief and rehabilitation to victims, (b) seeking reports from appropriate authorities, (c) monitor the Rehabilitation Fund, (d) develop and monitor database of an offence committed under the Bill, (f) facilitate witness protection.